Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 8.3 Data Deletion and Account Removal

-You have the right to request full deletion of your data.
+You have the right to request full deletion of your off-chain data.
 When exercised:

-All identifiable data linked to your account (orders, messages, logs) will be deleted or anonymized.
+All identifiable data linked to your account (orders, chat messages, logs) stored on our centralized servers (like Firebase) or your local device will be deleted or anonymized.

 Deletion is permanent and cannot be reversed.

 Certain minimal records may be retained temporarily if required for fraud prevention, dispute resolution, or legal compliance, and will be removed once the purpose is fulfilled.

 Users can also delete local data at any time by clearing app storage or uninstalling the app.

+Note on Chat Deletion: When you request data deletion, your copy of any chat messages stored on our servers will be deleted.
+However, this action does not delete the messages from the other participant's account or device, as they are part of that user's record.

+Note on Decentralized Data: Djowda is a decentralized ecosystem.
+Data that is stored 'off-chain' (on our servers or your local device) will be permanently deleted upon request.
+Data that you voluntarily write 'on-chain' (to a public blockchain or permanently pin to a decentralized network like IPFS, if this feature is used) is immutable by nature and cannot be deleted.
+To protect your privacy, we commit to never storing sensitive personal information (like your full name, exact address, or phone number) directly on an immutable public network.

 ### 8.4 Opting Out of Analytics and Ads